 Private colleges are the costliest of them all.
 On average public colleges charge between $35,000 and $45,000 and private colleges charge from $50,000 to $75,000 per year.

-Private universities charge more tuition fees as compared to public and community colleges.
+Private universities charge more tuition fees as compared to public universities and community colleges.
 Unfortunately, in most cases, there is no such thing as cheap tuition for international students.

 Public colleges get their funding mostly from the state government and private colleges get their funding from private organizations and donations.
 Community colleges or two year colleges also usually get their funding from the government just like public colleges.